 As of March 31 2021 your Company has five wholly owned subsidiaries within thedefinition of Subsidiary Company' under the Companies Act 2013.

 During the year under review the Board of Directors have reviewed the affairs of thesubsidiaries.
 In accordance with Section 129(3) of the Companies Act 2013 your Companyhas prepared Consolidated Financial Statements of the Company and all its subsidiaries incompliance with the applicable accounting standards which forms part of this AnnualReport.

-Pursuant to the provisions of sub section (3) of section 129 of the Act read with Rule5 of the Companies (Accounts) Rules 2014 the salient features of the financial statementof each of our subsidiaries are set out in the prescribed format AOC-1 which forms part ofthe Financial Statements section of this Annual Report.
+Pursuant to the provisions of sub section (3) of section 129 of the Companies Act 2013read with Rule 5 of the Companies (Accounts) Rules 2014 the salient features of thefinancial statement of each of our subsidiaries are set out in the prescribed format AOC-1which forms part of the Financial Statements section of this Annual Report.

-Further pursuant to the provisions of section 136 of the Act the Financial Statementsof subsidiary Companies are uploaded on the website of your Company i.e.www.galaxysurfactants.com and shall also be available for inspection on all working daysduring business hours at the registered office of your Company.
+Further pursuant to the provisions of section 136 of the Act the Financial Statementsof subsidiary Companies are uploaded on the website of your Company i.e.www.galaxysurfactants.com. and shall also be available for inspection at the registeredoffice of your Company with prior notice.

 During the year no company had become subsidiary of your Company or ceased to be asubsidiary of your Company.

 Disc losures relating to remuneration and other required under Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is provided in the Annual Report in "AnnexureG" which forms part of this Report.